dantheman39/praat-scripting-tutorial/README.md

 ## WIP use API gateway and lambda function to allow users to submit a contact form

 This is just getting underway.
-So far I've been able to successfully build a hello-world lambda function via a container, which is built and pushed to ECR via terraform.
+So far I've been able to successfully build a hello-world lambda function via a container, which is built and pushed to ECR with terraform.

 A summary from the AWS docs for some dev tips: